flare-foundation/docs/docs/tech/governance.md

     Votes can be transferred to another account while the `$WSGB` tokens remain in the user's possession.
     This is useful, for example, if a user has `$WSGB` in multiple self-custody wallets, since voting can then be simplified by transferring all the votes to a single wallet and voting from there.

-    Votes can only be transferred to one address, but an address can receive votes from multiple ones.
+    Votes can only be transferred to one address, but an it can receive votes from multiple addresses.
     Received votes cannot be transferred again to a third address.

     !!! note